Eschatologue/CM_wiki/docs/class/paladin/vengeance.md

 ### Level 15: Soul Of Vengeance

-Immediately after a creature under the effect of your Vow of Enmity hits or misses with an attack, you can use your **:rsc-r: Reaction**{ .rsc } to make a melee attack against that creature if it's within range.
+Immediately after a creature under the effect of your Vow of Enmity hits or misses with an attack, you can use your **:rsc-r: Reaction**{.rsc} to make a melee attack against that creature if it's within range.

 ### Level 20: Avenging Angel

-As a **:rsc-b: Bonus Action**{ .rsc }, you gain the following benefits for 10 minutes.
+As a **:rsc-b: Bonus Action**{.rsc}, you gain the following benefits for 10 minutes.
 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 **Flight**{.inl} You sprout spectral wings on your back.
 You have a Fly Speed equal to your **:rsc-spd: Speed**{ .em } and can Hover.